 But now most states and the U.S. Congress have put legislative databases on the Web so you can find the bills that are pending or were passed by lawmakers.

-On a local level, many cities are putting online the agendas of council meetings, minutes of previous council meetings and, in some cases, agenda packets that include the resolutions and measures being considered by a council.
+On a local level, many cities are putting online the agendas of council meetings, minutes of previous council meetings and, in some cases, agenda packets that include reports on the resolutions and measures being considered by a council.

 Federal Legislation Online